LaunchCodeEducation/liftoff/src/modules/assignments/project-setup.rst

 The objectives for this assignment are simple to state:

 -  Create a GitHub repository for your project, which includes a license
--  Make an initial commit that includes a basic, working “Hello, world!” level project
+-  Make an initial commit that includes a basic, working "Hello, world!" level project
 -  Start working on your first user story